 You'll have this surgery in the hospital.
 You'll get medication to numb your nose or possibly to make you sleep.

 During the operation, your doctor will spread your nostril open with a special tool.
-Then he'll return your nasal valve to its normal shape and reopen any part of your nasal passage that was too narrow or blocked.
-To do this, he may need to trim and smooth any cartilage inside your nose that sticks out too far.
+Then they'll return your nasal valve to its normal shape and reopen any part of your nasal passage that was too narrow or blocked.
+To do this, they may need to trim and smooth any cartilage inside your nose that sticks out too far.

 Another way to keep your collapsed nostril clear is to put in a graft, which is tissue from another area of your nose, or else a metal implant during surgery.
 Your doctor will stitch it in place inside your nasal valve.
 Implants sometimes show on the outside of your nose.
-So talk with your doctor about how this will look if he recommends this treatment.
+So talk with your doctor about how this will look if they recommend this treatment.

-After surgery, your doctor will stitch the cuts he made inside your nose and pack it with gauze or a small cast to protect it.
-He'll give you instructions for how to care for it while it heals.
+After surgery, your doctor will stitch the cuts they made inside your nose and pack it with gauze or a small cast to protect it.
+They'll give you instructions for how to care for it while it heals.